ubiquitypress/operas-metrics-widget/README.md

 With the _uris_ array, specifying additional URIs will NOT cause additional graphs to be rendered, but instead will simply merge the results from all URIs into the same graph.
 For example, if you are rendering the country table graph with data from Google Analytics (USA: 50) and OPERAS (USA: 20), you would only see one table - but the count for USA Would be 70.
 This is the same across all graphs.

-Lastly, the _hideLabel_ field is a simple boolean that will tell the widget whether or not the label above the graph should be displayed.
+Lastly, the _hide_label_ field is a simple boolean that will tell the widget whether or not the label above the graph should be displayed.
 In the example above, we are displaying country data side by side, both in table form and in vector form.
 Because we already have labelled the former, it may not be necessary to label the vector graph as well.
 This is completely up to preference and will only hide the label from the view - but it will still be visible to screen readers and assistive technologies.

 ## Supported Languages